GoogleCloudPlatform/bigquery-utils/views/migration/teradata/README.md

 This directory contains views that mimic the behavior of tables / views in Teradata.

 ## SYS_CALENDAR.CALENDAR

+[sys_calendar.sql](sys_calendar.sql) - Emulation for the SYS_CALENDAR.CALENDAR table from Teradata.
+The columns of this view are described below.

 column|type|description
 ------|----|------------
 calendar_date | DATE | the date